fossasia/open-event-server/README.md

 The Open Event Server can be easily deployed on a variety of platforms.
 Detailed platform-specific installation instructions have been provided below.

-**NOTE :** If you are heading towards Local Installation, Be sure that you use one of the  following operating systems :
+**NOTE:** If you are heading towards `Local Installation`, be sure to use one of the following operating systems:

 * Debian based Linux Distros (like Ubuntu)
-* Macintosh Operating System
+* MacOS

 1. [Generic Installation Instructions](/docs/installation/basic.md)
 1. [Local Installation](/docs/installation/local.md)